 nbsConfig uses "build" notecards to define configuration parameters that are editable by the end-user and need to be persisted across script resets.
 Typically, this notecard is any notecard in a prim's inventory (or, for some products, the root prim's inventory) that includes the word "build" in the notecard's name.
 In some cases, the product may use a different naming scheme, or may have multiple notecards; see the product's user manual for details.

-When you edit a build notecard, a script in that object - typically a "config" script - automatically parses the notecard and loads its data into the object's linkset data using the enLSD library.
-A special category of enLSD-formatted linkset data pairs is reserved for nbsConfig use.
-When the notecard is loaded, or in certain other circumstances like unlinking the prim, all previous build values are erased and the notecard's data replaces it.
-This allows scripts to rapidly read build configuration data from the linkset data store instead of needing to parse through the notecard every time to find it.
+When you edit a build notecard, a script in that object automatically parses the notecard and loads its data into the object's linkset data using the enLNX library.
+A special category of LNX-formatted linkset data pairs is reserved for nbsConfig use.
+When the notecard is loaded, or in certain other circumstances like unlinking the prim as a child, all previous build values are erased and the notecard's data replaces it.
+This allows scripts to rapidly read build configuration data from the linkset data store instead of needing to index and parse the notecard.

 Some products that use nbsConfig also have "remote" configuration values that are edited via Web Setup; see the product's user manual for more information on this configuration method.